MicrosoftDocs/connected-spaces/articles/web-app-add-alerts.md

 ## Enable alerts

 Connected Spaces uses Microsoft Power Automate as the alert delivery platform.
-You need to enable alerts one time by following the steps below.
-After enabling alerts in Power Automate directly from Connected Spaces Preview,  all alert management happens in the Connected Spaces web app.
+As part of the initial configuration process, create an automated workflow with Power Automate by following the steps below.
+After creating your workflow all future alert management occurs within the Connected Spaces web application.

 1. If you haven't already done so, [create skills for your space](web-app-cameras-add-skills.md).
 You can't add alerts if you haven't created skills.